JuanIrache/app-prototyping-barcelona/README.md

 # ToDo

 - white line on projects, mobile
-- Better alignment on desktops for proj description
 - Filter by tag fails to show images some times
 - Transitions
 - Fonts